xaya/xaya_docs/interface.md

 The typical mode of operation is that the game engine's current state corresponds to the tip of the current Xyon blockchain.
-In this case, whenever a new block comes in and `game-block-attach` is published, `DATA.parent` equals the block associated to the current game state.
+In this case, whenever a new block comes in and `game-block-attach` is published, `DATA.parent` equals the block associated with the current game state.
 Similarly, for `game-block-detach` during a reorg, `DATA.child` is exactly the block hash for the current game state.